mapanet/NSE/README.md

 - AMAI 2024 (NSE by AGEB)
 - INEGI Marco Geoestadístico 2025 (AGEB geometries)
 - INEGI DCAH 2025 neighborhoods (colonias)
-- Spatial weighting from AGEB geometries → neighborhoods geometries (colonias)
+- Spatial weighting from AGEB (statatistical units) geometries → neighborhoods geometries (colonias)

 The objective is to generate a final, reproducible, auditable, and standardized NSE dataset at the colonia level (Layer 6).